-Existing systems allow older adults to communicate with family and friends, and thus contribute in overcoming social isolation.
+Nowadays, ICTs offer a variety of possibilities to communicate with family and friends (e.g., via Skype), which can be used in a clean room environment too.
+Existing systems allow persons to communicate with family and friends, and thus contribute in overcoming social isolation and feeling lonely.
 They do lack though in terms of providing the sense of social presence improving thus e-Inclusion.
-The term social presence has no unique definition within the literature, but it is rather continuously re-defined [6] [7].
-In one of the initial definitions social presence is defined as: "The degree to which people are perceived as 'real'" [8].
+The term social presence has no unique definition within the literature, but it is rather continuously re-defined [2] [3].
+In one of the initial definitions social presence is defined as: "The degree to which people are perceived as 'real'" [4].
 In this work we consider social presence as "the perceived user experience of being together when communicating and interacting over distance, enabled through a system's capabilities that allow conveying a variety of non-verbal cues such as facial expressions, postures and gestures, thus offering a realistic animation of human behaviour."
 On the other hand, e-Inclusion "refers and aims to achieve that "no one is left behind" in enjoying the benefits of ICT.
-It focuses on participation of all individuals and communities in all aspects of the information society, reducing gaps in ICT usage and promotion, to overcome exclusion, improve economic performance, employment opportunities, quality of life, social participation and cohesion" [9].
+It focuses on participation of all individuals and communities in all aspects of the information society, reducing gaps in ICT usage and promotion, to overcome exclusion, improve economic performance, employment opportunities, quality of life, social participation and cohesion" [5].

 The ConnectedVitality - the Personal Telepresence Network (CVN) project delivers a novel device and a highquality (i.e., H264, VP8) audio and video communication system.
-The device is powered by a Mac mini, it has two monitors (lower is touchpad) positioned together at a certain angle, two high definition web cameras for a multidimensional and panoramic view of the other person including body language, a high fidelity microphone for optimal sound experience and two side-attached speakers.
-This system addresses the aforesaid key issues of (i) social presence and (ii) e-Inclusion by fully noticing the importance of social connections, as attested also in [10], and delivering via the use of ICTs the appropriate social activities that enable the experience of being connected, offer lifelikeness and the feeling of being part of a community.
-This allows creating small-scale networks that link groups of older adults, offering communication capabilities and multimediaenabled social activities of shared interest.
-Moreover, the CVN system is designed and implemented by taking into account the technological capabilities of the target group, to enable, simplify and motivate older adults to use it.
-For this purpose specific user interfaces (UIs) have been developed based on the CVN concept of the one-button interface, which refers to providing simple and clearly comprehensible and identifiable "click-to-perform" user actions, offering the optimal information feedback, user control and freedom.
+The device is powered by a personal computer, it has two monitors (lower is touchscreen capable) positioned together at a certain angle, two high definition web cameras for a multidimensional and panoramic view of the other person including body language, a high fidelity microphone for optimal sound experience and two side-attached speakers.
+This system addresses the aforesaid key issues of (i) social presence and (ii) e-Inclusion by fully noticing the importance of social connections, as attested also in [6], and delivering via the use of ICTs the appropriate social activities that enable the experience of being connected, offer lifelikeness and the feeling of being part of a community.
+This allows creating small-scale networks that link family of the suffering person in the sterile room, offering communication capabilities and multimedia-enabled social activities of shared interest.

+Moreover, the CVN system proposed for sterile room situations is using specific user interfaces (UIs) of one-button interface, which refers to providing simple and clearly comprehensible and identifiable "click-to-perform" user actions, offering the optimal information feedback, user control and freedom.
+Need to mention that the CVN system and the developed device concept was mainly designed and developed to be used by older (elderly) people.
+All the tests, field studies and questionnaires mentioned in the present paper were therefore performed with the help of older adults and the care personnel.